Sound card: Professional sound cards

-Professional sound cards are sound cards optimized for high-fidelity, low-latency multichannel sound recording and playback.
+Professional sound cards are sound cards optimized for high-fidelity, low-latency multichannel sound recording, sound playback and/or gaming.
 Their drivers usually follow the Audio Stream Input/Output protocol for use with professional sound engineering and music software.
 (Note: ASIO drivers are also available for a range of consumer-grade sound cards.)

 Professional audio interfaces often have industry-standard inputs in addition to analogue audio, in this case ADAT, TDIF, and S/PDIF.

 Professional sound cards are usually described as audio interfaces, and sometimes have the form of external rack-mountable units using USB, FireWire, or an optical interface, to offer sufficient data rates.
 The emphasis in these products is, in general, on multiple input and output connectors, direct hardware support for multiple input and output sound channels, as well as higher sampling rates and fidelity as compared to the usual consumer sound card.

-On the other hand, certain features of consumer sound cards such as support for 3D audio, hardware acceleration in video games, or real-time ambiance effects are secondary, nonexistent or even undesirable in professional audio interfaces.
+On the other hand, certain features of consumer sound cards, such as support for 3D audio, hardware acceleration in video games, or real-time ambiance effects, are secondary, nonexistent or even undesirable in professional audio interfaces.

 The typical consumer-grade sound card is intended for generic home, office, and entertainment purposes with an emphasis on playback and casual use, rather than catering to the needs of audio professionals.
 In general, consumer-grade sound cards impose several restrictions and inconveniences that would be unacceptable to an audio professional.
 Consumer sound cards are also limited in the effective sampling rates and bit depths they can actually manage and have lower numbers of less flexible input channels.
 Professional studio recording use typically requires more than the two channels that consumer sound cards provide, and more accessible connectors, unlike the variable mixture of internal—and sometimes virtual—and external connectors found in consumer-grade sound cards.